Trump Is Setting Up His New VA Secretary to Fail

 Jackson was taken aback by his nomination, said senior White House officials, who spoke on the condition of anonymity to discuss internal deliberations.
 After aides gauged his interest in recent days, he hesitated to take on such a big job.
 But the president continued to push and told his senior staff Monday that the doctor was his top choice.
 A senior White House official described an informal interview process, without the extensive vetting that typically accompanies a Cabinet selection.

-Some have questioned whether Jackson was even capable of saying no, as he’s on active duty and Trump is commander in chief.
+Some have questioned whether Jackson was even capable of saying no, as he’s on active duty and Trump is commander-in-chief.
 Regardless, it’s easy to see why Jackson would be hesitant to take the job.
 After serving as an emergency trauma doctor in Iraq, Jackson worked as a White House physician under the last three administrations.
 His most recent predecessors had extensive experience running hospital systems and large companies and still found the job extremely difficult.

 The Post reports that last month Jackson was up for a less demanding position: running the Veterans Health Administration, which oversees the VA’s hospital and clinics.
 Though Jackson said Trump wanted him to stay at the White House, a selection panel interviewed him anyway, and one source didn’t think he was up to the task: